'The Neuroscientist Who Lost Her Mind' Returns From Madness

 I was changing very gradually, from a loving mother, grandmother and wife, into a kind of a heartless monster.
 I was yelling at my loving husband.
 I was yelling at my beloved grandsons and my children.
 I was behaving like a 2-year-old with a tantrum — all the time.

-I lost particular frontal cortex — it was swollen, it was not functional.
+I lost particularly frontal cortex — it was swollen, it was not functional.
 And parietal cortex, behind my forehead.
 And these are the brain regions that regulate these high cognitive functions.
 These are the brain regions that make us human — that regulate how we dream, how we love, how we behave, whether we are inhibited, and think about not running into the streets barely dressed with hair dye dripping down our clothes.

 We have these thoughts about behaving properly — not yelling at our families and the loved ones.
 But I lost it.
 And I didn't realize it.